CloudVE/mgmt/weekly-meetings-agenda.md

 https://zoom.us/j/3980033400.

+## 2019-05-13
+- what are the options for running Galaxy jobs on cloud with auto resource provisioning?
+- can  cloudbridge accept/leverage a custom "apiclient.discovery.build" for GCP?

 ## 2019-04-23
 - Let's try a new model/process for tracking progress:
   1. For a basic idea, issue, etc, create a card on https://github.com/orgs/CloudVE/projects/1